 What is Tonsillitis?

 Your tonsils are located in the back of your throat in the form of two lymph nodes.
 Tonsils are a part of the body’s immune system, and their purpose is to protect your body from getting an infection.
 However, in some cases, the tonsils themselves can become infected.
-When the tonsils become infected, then you’re dealing with the illness called tonsillitis.
+When the tonsils become infected and inflamed, then you’re dealing with the illness called tonsillitis.

 - Bad breath